Athletes and Sports Competitors

 Athletes and sports competitors who participate in outdoor competitions may be exposed to all weather conditions of the season in which they play their sport.
-Additionally, many athletes must travel to sporting events, which may include long bus rides or plane trips, and, in some cases, international travel.
+In addition, many athletes must travel to sporting events.
+Such travel may include long bus rides or plane trips, and, in some cases, international travel.

 Athletes and sports competitors often work irregular hours, including evenings, weekends, and holidays.
-During the sports season, they usually work more than 40 hours a week for several months as they practice, train, travel, and compete in events.
+During the sports season, they usually work more than 40 hours a week for several months as they practice, train, travel, and compete.

 Get the education you need: Find schools for Athletes and Sports Competitors near you!

-No formal educational credential is required to become an athlete or sports competitor.
-Athletes must have superior athletic talent and immense knowledge of their sport, which they usually get through years of experience at lower levels of competition.
+No formal educational credential is required for anyone to become an athlete or sports competitor.
+Athletes must have superior athletic talent and extensive knowledge of their sport.
+They usually get such knowledge through years of experience at lower levels of competition.

-Although athletes and sports competitors typically have at least a high school diploma or equivalent, no formal educational credential is required to enter the occupation.
-They must have extensive knowledge of the way the sport is played, especially its rules, regulations, and strategies.
+Although athletes and sports competitors typically have at least a high school diploma or equivalent, no formal educational credential is required for them to enter the occupation.
+They must have extensive knowledge of the way the sport is played—especially its rules, regulations, and strategies.

 Athletes typically learn the rules of the game and develop their skills by playing the sport at lower levels of competition.
 For most sports, athletes compete in high school and collegiate athletics or on club teams.
 In addition, athletes may improve their skills by taking private or group lessons or attending sports camps.